glebio/ecommerce_playwright_project/README.md

 ## Test Coverage: Detailed List of Test Cases

-Below is a comprehensive list of test cases designed for an e-commerce site.
+Below is a comprehensive list of test cases designed for an E-commerce site.
 These cover everything from basic smoke checks to more in-depth scenarios like user authentication, payment flows, and performance testing.

 > ✅ – Autotest is ready and implemented.